ntenebruso/dotfiles/README.md

+> [!WARNING]
+> I have moved to NixOS, and this code is no longer maintained.
+For my up-to-date Nix configuration, please take look at [this repository](https://github.com/ntenebruso/nixos-config).

 # Dotfiles

 This is a collection of the dotfiles I use for my personal machines.
 Feel free to use for your own use.
 These files set up programs such as Sway, waybar, alacritty, neovim, and more.